 The objective of this rule is the reduction of these criteria pollutant emissions in order to assist in meeting federal and state air quality standards, to facilitate emission reductions in other programs, and to provide public health benefits to communities around warehouses.
 South Coast AQMD acknowledges the commenter's support for ZE technology, and the strategy to phase-out NZE.
 The current WAIRE Menu reflects many options from which warehouse operators may choose, that utilized CARB's technical documents which reflect NZE having a 90% NOx emission reduction as compared to 100% reduction by ZE technology.
 Based on the greater emission reductions resulting from ZE trucks, the WAIRE menu reflects more WAIRE Points attributed to ZE trucks and are awarding points for ZE charging and Hydrogen fueling infrastructure investments.
 Currently, the commercially available options for Class 8 Heavy-Duty trucks remain to be conventional diesel and NZE trucks, with the NZE trucks having an incrementally higher purchase price with an established natural gas fueling infrastructure.
 Staff acknowledges ZE trucks as emerging from demonstration projects, but with future release dates for commercial availability, and with a still developing infrastructure foundation.
 As the prevalence of ZE trucks and ZE charging infrastructure develops, staff sees the incremental costs of ZE decreasing lower than NZE and at a time may be even with the cost of conventional diesel technology when ZE technology does become widespread.
 Based on the current commercial availability, the existing NZE infrastructure, and unknown timeline for ZE trucks and infrastructure staff is recommending keeping NZE on-road trucks on the menu.
-However, NZE yard trucks and NZE fueling stations are not offered on the WAIRE Menu.
+However, NZE fueling stations are not offered on the WAIRE Menu.
+The second draft staff report and the accompanying WAIRE Implementation Guidelines now explicitly allow NZE yard trucks to earn WAIRE Points through a Custom WAIRE Plan, and example calculations that warehouse operators could use are included.